jbannick/hellokata-java/src/aaamodules/simple/hellomodjar/Readme.md

 with a version that is at or later than the version of the JDK you used to build this app

-1. Copy the appmod.jar file and run.sh file to the destination computer and directory
+1. Copy to the destination computer and directory:
+  appmod.jar
+  run.sh
 2. At the command line, cd to that location
 2. At the command line, execute: run.sh